Variance: Population variance and sample variance

-Firstly, if the true population mean is unknown, then the sample variance (which uses the sample mean in place of the true mean) is a biased estimator: it underestimates the variance by a factor of (n − 1) / n; correcting by this factor (dividing by n − 1 instead of n) is called Bessel's correction.
-The resulting estimator is unbiased, and is called the (corrected) sample variance or unbiased sample variance.
-For example, when n = 1 the variance of a single observation about the sample mean (itself) is obviously zero regardless of the population variance.
-If the mean is determined in some other way than from the same samples used to estimate the variance then this bias does not arise and the variance can safely be estimated as that of the samples about the (independently known) mean.
+Firstly, if the true population mean is unknown, then the sample variance (which uses the sample mean in place of the true mean) is a biased estimator: it underestimates the variance by a factor of (n − 1) / n; correcting this factor, resulting in the sum of squared deviations about the sample mean divided by n -1 instead of n, is called Bessel's correction.
+The resulting estimator is unbiased and is called the (corrected) sample variance or unbiased sample variance.
+If the mean is determined in some other way than from the same samples used to estimate the variance, then this bias does not arise, and the variance can safely be estimated as that of the samples about the (independently known) mean.

 Secondly, the sample variance does not generally minimize mean squared error between sample variance and population variance.
-Correcting for bias often makes this worse: one can always choose a scale factor that performs better than the corrected sample variance, though the optimal scale factor depends on the excess kurtosis of the population (see mean squared error: variance), and introduces bias.
-This always consists of scaling down the unbiased estimator (dividing by a number larger than n − 1), and is a simple example of a shrinkage estimator: one "shrinks" the unbiased estimator towards zero.
+Correcting for bias often makes this worse: one can always choose a scale factor that performs better than the corrected sample variance, though the optimal scale factor depends on the excess kurtosis of the population (see mean squared error: variance) and introduces bias.
+This always consists of scaling down the unbiased estimator (dividing by a number larger than n − 1) and is a simple example of a shrinkage estimator: one "shrinks" the unbiased estimator towards zero.
 For the normal distribution, dividing by n + 1 (instead of n − 1 or n) minimizes mean squared error.
 The resulting estimator is biased, however, and is known as the biased sample variation.